 Ukraine continues its journey to becoming a better platform for successful startups, giving you all these advantages:

-Ukraine is ranked #8 in the Skill Value rating of 2018.
+Ukraine in various years was ranked #8 in the Skill Value rating, #4 AI Globally in tech skills proficiency by Courseras’s second edition of the Global Skills Index, #6 Programmers Activity by TopCoder.
 The country has a quickly growing percentage of talented developers.
 The cherry on top is the country is in the IAOP list as one of the world’s top outsourcing providers.

 Ukrainians built first helicopters, the world’s biggest cargo planes, rockets.
 They were the ones who first used X-rays for medical purposes, conducted pioneering research in immunology, created underwater welding and so much more.